sarah-quinones/faer-rs/README.md

 `faer` is a collection of crates that implement low level linear algebra routines in pure Rust.
 The aim is to eventually provide a fully featured library for linear algebra with focus on portability, correctness, and performance.

-See the Wiki and the `docs.rs` documentation for code examples and usage instructions.
+See the [official website](https://faer-rs.github.io) and the `docs.rs` documentation for code examples and usage instructions.

 Questions about using the library, contributing, and future directions can be discussed in the [Discord server](https://discord.gg/Ak5jDsAFVZ).